-Payment is required at the time of service, and may be made by cash, check, or credit card.
+Payment is required at the time of service, and may be made by cash, check, bill pay, or Zelle.
 Fees are subject to change on a periodic basis.
 Statements are available for tax purposes, or for third-party reimbursement by insurance, FSA, or HSA plans.
 Please note that 24 hour advance cancellation of scheduled appointments is required in order to avoid being billed in full for the session fee.

 Health Insurance Reimbursement

 Patients who have health insurance and wish to seek reimbursement for my services will find this is available through most group or employer-sponsored plans on an “out of network” basis (more on this below).

 The best way to determine what portion of my services will be reimbursed by your insurance company is to contact them directly by calling the customer service phone number on the back of your insurance card (there is often a separate number for mental or behavioral health services).
 When speaking with your insurance company, you will want to ask them the following questions: